RubySteps/21-day-challenge/2_adventures/003/adeluccar/04/README.md

 The reasons are multiple.
 Mainly, I want to use a better terminal app ([iTerm 2](http://iterm2.com/)) and I also want to avoid some issues I've had in the past using tmux.

 2015-06-04 1926 Installed [PostgreSQL](http://www.postgresql.org/).

+Quick tip: Use [Homebrew](http://brew.sh/) for easy installation of most packages on Mac OS X.